mihailod/szreader/README.md

 ## Coming soon in 1.3

-* **Local Files — copy and read files from your Mac.**
+* **Local Files — copy/Import and read files from your Mac.**
+You can now Import your local files in three ways:

-Connect the iPad/iPhone via USB cable and StreamZine appears in the Finder's **Files** list (like other apps).
-Then just drag supported files in.
+  * **1. Connect your iPad/iPhone via USB cable** - StreamZine will appear in the Finder's **Files** list for your device (like other apps) and you just drag supported files in.

-  * **No cable needed.** You can also AirDrop from a Mac — AirDrop sends to the iPad/iPhone, and you Open With in the Files app.
+  * **2. AirDrop from a Mac** — send files to your device and open them with StreamZine.
-The same folder also appears under **On My iPad** in the Files app, so you can copy into it over Wi-Fi: from iCloud Drive, or straight off a Mac mounted with Files ▸ Connect to Server.
+The StreamZine folder also appears under **On My iPad** in the Files app, so you can copy into it over Wi-Fi either from iCloud Drive, or a Mac mounted with Files ▸ Connect to Server.

-  * **Or just drag it in.** Open Files beside StreamZine in Split View and drag an issue onto the shelf.

-  * **Import ▸ From Device.** Already have issues on the iPad — AirDropped, downloaded in Safari, sitting in iCloud Drive?
-Import now has a **From Device** entry that is always there, whatever sources you have switched on.
-Pick as many files as you like from anywhere in Files and they land on the shelf.
-(AirDrop puts files in **Downloads** rather than handing them to an app — that is iOS's choice, not something an app can ask to change — so this is the tidy way to pick them up.)

-  * **Your comics look like your comics in Files.** StreamZine draws the cover of every `.cbz`, `.cbr` and `.cb7` on the device, so browsing a folder of issues in the Files app shows the artwork rather than a row of identical document icons.
+  * **3. Import ▸ From Device.** Already have issues on your device?
+Import now has a **From Device** that opens an import file browser.

-  * NOTE: Local Files is always on (no Settings switch), because the folder on the device *is* the source.
-The bulk actions leave your own files alone — Remove All Downloads and Delete Library ignore them, and Delete Library asks separately, by name and by size, before removing any.
+* Local Files is always ON (no Settings switch) because the device itself is the source.
+Remove All Downloads ignores local files; Delete Library asks before deleting them.

 ---